-I was cat sitting for a girlfriend, she was kind enough to bring me back a cooler full of fresh live clams.
+I was cat-sitting for a girlfriend, she was kind enough to bring me back a cooler full of fresh live clams.
 Knowing how I feel about Clamato, I wasn’t sure I would like them, but Raj was excited about our cooler of clams.
-I was excited about drawing faces, and perhaps doing some crafts, have you seen the stuff on Pinterest?!
-Today’s post was all his creative genius, I was a frustrating kitchen helper drawing a face on the clam and texting my girlfriend about what I should name him.
-Turns out fresh clams in Raj’s mango curry sauce is delicious, I’m a fan.
-And he didn’t strangle me in the process.
+I was excited about drawing faces, and perhaps doing some crafts (have you seen the stuff on Pinterest?!).
+Turns out fresh clams in Raj’s mango curry sauce are delicious, and I’m a fan.
+That was all his creative genius, I was a frustrating kitchen helper drawing a face on the clam and texting my girlfriend about what I should name it.
+And Raj didn’t strangle me in the process.
 Whoo hoo!
-I was responsible for the Paleo rice, so I suppose I wasn’t completely useless.
+I was responsible for the Paleo rice (this riced cauliflower), so I suppose I wasn’t completely useless.

 - 2 tbsp ghee, butter or oil

-- Wash and grate the cauliflower head (you can use the grate attachment on your food processor)
+- Wash and grate the cauliflower head (you can use the grating attachment on your food processor).

-- Place in a pan with water aprox 2 cups and bring to a boil
+- Place in a pan with water approx 2 cups and bring to a boil.

 - Shake, toss, jiggle, whatever method is best for you, get as much water out of the cauliflower as you can, it will make your finished product fluffier and more rice textured.